 Delmar, New York

-Mark came to STRIDE as a veteran volunteer, having worked in the Wounded Warrior program and serving on the Event Committee for three years.
-The first 20 years of his career was spent as a Senior Sales Development Executive for EcoLab, a commercial cleaning and sanitation systems company, before Moran retired to pursue other personal and professional interests.
-With a strong background in marketing and advertising, he develops growth, balance and professionalism in many facets of the organization, specifically in marketing and strategic planning.
+Mark came to STRIDE as a volunteer for our Warrior programs, and served on the Event Committee for three years.
+The first 20 years of his career was spent as a Senior Sales Development Executive for EcoLab, a commercial cleaning and sanitation systems company, before retiring to pursue other personal and professional interests.
+With a strong background in marketing and advertising, he developed growth, balance and professionalism in many facets of the organization, specifically in marketing and strategic planning.
 Mark graduated with an Associates Degree in Advertising Design and Marketing from Mohawk Valley Community College.
-He is an active parent volunteer in the Mohonosen Central School District, where he formerly served on the School Board.
+He was parent volunteer in the Mohonosen Central School District, where he formerly served on the School Board.
 He resides part-time in Schenectady and part-time in Florida with his wife Suzi.

 STRIDE HONORARY BOARD

 Greg A. Adams

 Adams serves as vice president of the Americas region.
 In this role for SABIC, a global leader in the chemical industry, he supports the company’s growth agenda throughout North and South America.

 Adams has over 25 years of global experience in roles leading business units, as well as marketing and growth operations.
 Prior to his current position, he served as vice president of global industry marketing & strategy for SABIC’s former Innovative Plastics business.
 From 2005-2013, he was the vice president of the company’s global automotive business.
 During this time of change, he helped drive the development of innovative lightweight solutions for the industry and was instrumental in establishing EXATEC, the automotive unit’s polycarbonate glazing arm.
 From 2001 to 2004, he led global marketing for GE Plastics and served as president of Polymershapes, where he led the acquisitions and integration of the Cadillac and Commercial Plastics distribution businesses.